IsaacTown/Castle-Combat-Virtual-Player/README.md

 WebGL Layout now fits the game.

 Update, WebGl Version 1.6.0
-Better losing condition, removal of "I ran out of cards" button.
+Better losing condition, removal of "I ran out of cards" button. introducing 6/6 and 8/8 deck diffrentation.
-(COMING VERY SOON)

 Website release on Castle-Combat.com coming in the near future.